Selfiee

 Selfiee is a 2023 Indian Hindi-language comedy-drama film directed by Raj Mehta and produced by Dharma Productions, Magic Frames, Prithviraj Productions and Cape of Good Films.
 The film stars Akshay Kumar and Emraan Hashmi.

 A remake of the 2019 Malayalam film, Driving Licence, the film revolves around a rivalry between an RTO Inspector and a prominent actor.
 The film was officially announced in January 2022, while principal photography commenced in March 2022.
 It was theatrically released on 24 February 2023.
-The film received mixed to positive reviews from critics, and was declared as a box-office bomb, earning only ₹23.63 crore worldwide.
+The film received mixed reviews from critics, and was a box-office disaster, earning ₹23.63 crore worldwide.